cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 ae ec a5 77 75 fa 18 f7 d5 77 d5 31 cc c7 2d
 ~~~~~~~~~~~

-### Example CBOR Certificate Compression
+### Example CBOR Certificate Encoding

-The CBOR certificate compression of the X.509 in CBOR diagnostic format is:
+The CBOR encoding of the X.509 certificate is shown below in CBOR diagnostic format.

 ~~~~~~~~~~~
 /This defines a CBOR Sequence (RFC 8742):/